 - What is likely to be ahead?
 What are the best and the worst scenarios?

 Cleveland Clinic values the rights of patients to be knowledgeable regarding their decisions related to healthcare.
 Cleveland Clinic's Patient Rights and Responsibilities statement describes your rights as a patient receiving care as well as your responsibilities as an active participant in your care.

-Informed consent means that you have been given information about your healthcare, you understand it, you have thought about it and you agree to it, whether it be surgery, a procedure or other treatment that is recommended for you.
+Informed consent means that you have been given information about a specific treatment, you understand its risks and benefits, and you agree to it.
+In general, informed consent is given for specific treatments such as surgery, procedure, transfusion, to name a few.
 You cannot give meaningful consent unless you are informed and understand the information.